Breekachu91/NotableToObsidian/README.md

 # NotableToObsidian - WIP
 ## Description
-A python script to move your Notable notes to a Obsidian Vault while modifying the syntax for tags, note links, etc.
+A python script to convert and move your Notable notes to a Obsidian Vault.
+This changes the syntax of tags, links, and attachments to comply with Obsidian.

 *This is a work in progress, some additional functionality is to come.*